 - Help children connect the dots of their behavior.

-When we gently point out to children the impact of their emotional expression, they can begin to see their effect on others.
+When we gently point out to children the impact of their emotional expression—for better or for worse—they begin to see their effect on others.
 If they are in control, the consequences of their behavior will be totally different than if they lose control.
-Impulsive kids need to learn how to modulate their emotions.
+Impulsive behaviors often stem from a need to learn how to modulate their emotions.

 - Nurture emotional expression by empathizing and validating your child's emotions.